Lee Jun-ho: Career beginnings

-Solo activities
+Solo music career

-In 2013, Lee made his initial foray as a solo artist in Japan with the release of his debut solo EP, Kimi no Koe, for which he undertook the roles of producer, composer, and lyricist across all the tracks.
-This album topped Tower Records' daily charts, while also peaking at number three on Oricon's daily and weekly charts.
-Commencing on July 9, Lee embarked upon his first solo tour titled Kimi no Koe, encompassing 12 shows across 5 cities and culminating on August 29 in Tokyo.
+In 2013, Lee made his debut as a solo artist in Japan with the release of his debut solo EP, Kimi no Koe, for which he served as producer, composer, and lyricist across all tracks.
+The EP topped Tower Records' daily chart and peaked at number three on Oricon's daily and weekly album charts.
+On July 9, Lee began his first solo tour, Kimi no Koe, which comprised 12 shows across five cities and concluded on August 29 in Tokyo.

 On July 9, 2014, Lee released his second self-composed Japanese EP, Feel.
-Feel promptly ascended to the summit of Oricon's daily album chart on the very day of its launch and ranked second on the weekly charts.
-On July 3, Lee embarked upon his second solo Japanese tour titled Feel, which encompassed 12 shows across five cities attracting 50,000 fans.
-The final show at the Nippon Budokan on August 13 was broadcast live in 38 theatres across 23 prefectures in Japan.
-On August 4, Lee's collaboration with Chinese singer and actress Qi Wei, titled "You're The Right One (你是对的人)" was released as part of the original soundtrack for her show Love Is Back.
-The music video featuring both Lee and Qi, reached the top stop on YinYueTai, China's most visited music video website at the time.
+The EP topped Oricon's daily album chart on the day of its release and reached number two on the weekly chart.
+On July 3, Lee began his second solo Japanese tour, Feel, which encompassed 12 shows across five cities and attracted 50,000 fans.
+The final show at the Nippon Budokan on August 13 was broadcast live in 38 theaters across 23 prefectures in Japan.

-On July 15, 2015, Lee released his third Japanese EP, titled So Good.
-This album peaked at number three on Oricon's weekly albums chart, with first week sales exceeding 40,000 copies.
-It received praise, signifying Lee's growth into a mature artist, with emotional tracks like "Good Life" and "Pressure", giving a glimpse into his inner life.
-Concurrently, he embarked upon his 2015 Japan tour titled Last Night, which spanned across seven distinct cities, commencing on July 7 in Tokyo.

-A total of 15 shows, including two performances at the Yokohama Arena and the World Memorial Hall each, attracted over 55,000 fans.
-The final show at the World Memorial Hall on August 6 was also broadcast live in 41 theatres across 32 cities nationwide.
+On July 15, 2015, Lee released his third Japanese EP, So Good, which peaked at number three on Oricon's weekly albums chart, with first-week sales exceeding 40,000 copies.
+The EP was described as demonstrating Lee's growth as an artist, with emotional tracks like "Good Life" and "Pressure" reflecting his personal thoughts and emotions.
+On July 7, Lee began his 2015 Japanese tour, Last Night, which comprised 15 shows across seven cities and attracted over 55,000 fans.
+The tour included two performances each at Yokohama Arena and World Memorial Hall.
+The final show at the World Memorial Hall on August 6 was broadcast live in 41 theaters across 32 cities in Japan.

-In September, he released his debut studio album in South Korea, One, made up of Korean renditions of eleven previously released self-composed Japanese tracks.
-For the album's promotions, Lee made his first solo appearances on South Korean music shows including M Countdown, Music Bank, Show!
+In September, Lee released his debut studio album in South Korea, One, consisting of Korean versions of eleven previously released self-composed Japanese tracks.
+For the album's promotion, Lee made his first solo appearances on South Korean music shows, including M Countdown, Music Bank, Show!
 Music Core and Inkigayo, performing the title track "Fire".
-His solo concert Last Night, held at the Olympic Hall in Seoul, spanned from September 19–20.
+He subsequently held two Last Night concerts at the Olympic Hall in Seoul on September 19 and 20.